JKNeeley/Flower-Classification-Website/README.md

  The structure should look like this
     project_directory/
+    |-- app.py
+    |-- flower_classification.py
-    |-- flower-classification.py
+    |-- flower_classification-results.py
     |-- input
     |   |--flower-recognition / ...
     |   |--flower-dataset / ...
     |-- LICENSE
     |-- README.md
+    |-- static/
+    |   |-- uploads/
+    |-- templates/
+    |   |-- upload.html

 ## Train the model
     python flower-classification.py

-## View training results
-- update line 18 with the best model available
+## Update model in flower-classification-results.py
+ _This step is optional if you do not plan on viewing your model results_

--- the decimal number at the end of the file name is the accuracy percentage
+- Locate the best-trained model by finding the file with the largest percentage decimal at the end.
+- Update file name in line 18 with the file name you have located.

-- run the results
+## View the results
     python flower_classification-results.py

+## Run the web application
+    python -m flask run
+or
+    python app.py
 __________________

 # Project Proposal